annatramarin/spacy-stanza-german-ner-comparison/README.md

 ## Project Overview

-This project applies and compares two popular NLP libraries — **spaCy** and **Stanza** — for Named Entity Recognition on a dataset of 16,860 German news article titles.
+This project applies and compares two popular NLP libraries, **spaCy** and **Stanza**, for Named Entity Recognition on a dataset of 16,860 German news article titles.
 The goal is to analyze how each model identifies and classifies entities such as locations, persons, and organizations in German text.

 ## Dataset